XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 ### Appendix 1.
 STI_CURRENCY

 A new type, `STI_CURRENCY`, is introduced to support `BaseAsset` and `QuoteAsset` fields' type `CURRENCY`.
-This type can represent a standard currency code or an arbitrary asset as a 160-bit (40 character) hexadecimal string.
-This type is conformant to the XRPL [Currency Codes](https://xrpl.org/currency-formats.html#currency-codes).
+This type can represent a standard currency code, XRP, or an arbitrary asset as a 160-bit (40 character) hexadecimal string.
+This type is generally conformant to the XRPL [Currency Codes](https://xrpl.org/currency-formats.html#currency-codes).
 Below is a JSON example with the `BaseAsset` representing a CUSIP code `912810RR9` as a 160-bit hexadecimal string and a `QuoteAsset` representing a standard `USD` currency code:

     {
       "PriceData" : {